Among patients taking neuroleptic drugs, about 0.02 to 3% develop neuroleptic malignant syndrome. Patients of all ages

 Neuroleptic malignant syndrome can also occur in patients withdrawing from levodopa or dopamine agonists.

-Symptoms begin most often during the first 2 weeks of treatment but may occur earlier or after many years.
+Symptoms of neuroleptic malignant syndrome begin most often during the first 2 weeks of treatment with neuroleptic drugs but may occur earlier or after many years.

 The 4 characteristic symptoms usually develop over a few days and often in the following order: